 Family bathroom with a bath with shower over, basin and WC.

-The original wood panelled billiard room complete with full size billiard table in the opposite wing is available for guest’s use.
+The original wood panelled billiard room complete with full size billiard table along and air hockey is available for guest’s use.
 Please note this wing of the house is undergoing renovation and the room is not presented to the same standard as the rest of the accommodation.
-The billiard room is shared with the guests at The Gate House on a first come, first served basis.
+The billiard room and games room is shared with the guests at The Gate House on a first come, first served basis.

 There is ample parking on the gravelled driveway.